 Coastal Wine Region

 Thanks to its favorable climate factors and position which positively affected the development and nurturing of the millennial tradition of winemaking, today, Istria is one of the biggest wine regions in Croatia.
-The total area exceeds 6000 hectares of vineyards.
-When it comes to the dominant white wines of the Istrian peninsula, those are Malvazija and Muškat.
+The total area exceeds 6,000 hectares of vineyards.
+The dominant white wines of the Istrian peninsula are Malvazija and Muškat.
 Flavors of Malvazija vary from milder nuances with refreshing character and strong, fuller, and mature notes.
 It beautifully combines mineral notes with tones of citrus, mature southern and continental fruits, and floral fragrances.
 Malvazija is excellent with fish dishes, grilled meat, and sweets.
 Muškat is a dry and sweet wine with amazing aromas which are perfect in the combination with different sweets, cakes, and cookies.

 Besides white wines, Istria has a great selection of red wines too – Teran, Merlot, and Cabernet Sauvignon are excellent wines with beautiful nuances.
 Teran, however, is certainly amongst the most famous Istrian wines.
 This wine comes with attractive and rich aromas with light sweet nuances.
 It combines the notes of cherries mixed with a leaf of fern or currant.